 To level the playing field, surpass the competition, and improve the museum visitor experience, one should take a visitor’s experience as the main agenda.
 In this article, we will find out how to visualize and evaluate the path from first contact to post-engagement — all with the help of museum visitor journey mapping.

-Another simple way to learn more about your visitors is actually talking to them.
+Another simple way to learn more about your visitors is by talking to them.
 You can ask your café staff to assist.
-When giving out orders, managers can get some context on customer goals and patterns with a simple “What brings you to our museum today?”.
+When giving out orders, managers can get context on customer goals and patterns with a simple “What brings you to our museum today?”.
 For more detailed guidance on personas, check out our persona creation guide.

-Here’s what your personas might look like:
+Here’s what your personas on their museum customer journey might look like:

-If your museum also offers city tours or group excursions for tourists, you might want to check out our new reality travel journey map.
+If your museum offers city tours or group excursions for tourists, you might want to check out our new reality travel journey map.

 Amy is a solo traveler interested in checking famous art pieces off her bucket list.
 Amy has already been to several renowned museums around the world.
 She also likes to plan her activities in advance.